fluxer/builder/README.md

 ## License

 See COPYING, the files that will be bundled with the ISO image are public domain licensed.
-The initramfs tool is periodic copy of my BFP project with adjustments when needed to cut the fat.
+The initramfs tool is periodic copy from my BFP project with adjustments when needed to cut the fat.

 ## TODO